 Some stovetop cookers have various switches, levers, or valves to toggle between low pressure, high pressure, and release settings.
 The Kuhn Rikon combines them all into one elegant solution.
 The valve is in the center of the conical lid.
-As pressure builds up inside, a plastic indicator slowly rises up in the center, revealing red lines.
-One red line means you're at low pressure, while two red lines means you're at high.
-Let it keep heating and eventually it will start venting steam to prevent an explosion.
+As pressure builds up inside, an indicator rod slowly rises up in the center, revealing red lines.
+One red line means you're at low pressure, while two red lines mean you're at high.
+Let it keep heating and, eventually, it will start venting steam to prevent an explosion.

 Though it may vary with the exact setup of your cooktop, I found that the Duromatic was the most efficient pressure cooker of the bunch.
 Once I got it up to temperature, it required very little added heat to keep it there during cooking.
-This is in line with what our friends at Hip Pressure Cooking found with the other version of the Duromatic (I did not test the same model that they tested), which indicates to me that it's not specific to my cooking arrangement.
+This is in line with what our friends at Hip Pressure Cooking found, which indicates to me that it's not specific to my cooking arrangement.

 The Best-Buy Stovetop Pressure Cooker: The Presto 8-Quart Pressure Cooker